astrobytes-edu/astr596-modeling-universe/01-course-info/05-astr596-course-overview.md

 # Understanding Your Learning Journey in ASTR 596

-## Why This Course is Designed the Way It Is
+## Why ASTR 596 is designed this way

 This course follows a specific progression: **Fundamentals → Classical Methods → Statistical Methods → Modern ML**.
 This mirrors how the field itself evolved, but more importantly, each topic builds essential skills for the next.
 You'll essentially recreate the historical development of computational astrophysics, but in a compressed, logical sequence that maximizes your learning.